proofofsoulprotocol/soulwallet-backend/design-doc.md

 + 9. updateRecoveryRecord, input: email, guardian-address(single update), output: true or false; after sign onchain, async invoke this method to mark specific guardian has signed.
 + 10. getGuardiansWallet
 + 11. getWalletsRecoveryRecords
-+ 12. getGuardianSetting, it will return a PoC product setting formate, it can be stored in the User object or a individual setting Object, to be discussed. input: email, output: User obj or setting obj.
++ 12. getGuardianSetting, it will return a PoC product setting formate, it can be stored in the Account object or a individual setting Object, to be discussed. input: email, output: Account obj or setting obj.
-+ The structure behind will be stored in User obj.
++ The structure behind will be stored in Account obj.
 ```
 {
     "total": 5,